 - Rich command-set – Selenium IDE supports a number of commands that can be used to raise asserts, insert waits, create loops, and more.

-- Test case reuse – The run command lets you reuse a particular test case inside another test case (or test suite).
+- Test case reuse – The run commands in Selenium IDE let you reuse a particular test case inside another test case (or test suite).